-Monitor height is a simple solution; use the Ergotron LX “Tall Pole” version if you’re over 5’10” to make sure the top edge of your monitor aligns with the zero-degree sight line (i.e. straight line perpendicular to the floor) while holding your head straight up.
-However, all monitor arms – even the most rigid, like the Ergotron LX – will shake with a heavy monitor on the end.
-To completely eliminate shake consider a wall-mount arm.
+Monitor height is a simple solution; use an extra-tall iMovR Tempo monitor arm or extra-tall Ergotron monitor arm if you’re over 5’10” to make sure the top edge of your monitor aligns with the zero-degree sight line (i.e. straight line perpendicular to the floor) while holding your head straight up.
+However, all monitor arms – even the most rigid – will shake with a heavy monitor on the end.
+The only way to completely eliminate shake is to install a fully-articulating wall-mount monitor arm.
 Divorcing the monitor from the desk prevents instability in the desk from translating into the monitor.

 Keyboard height is a different matter.
 To determine how high a desk you’re going to need, stand straight up with your forearms at just lower than a 90 degree angle to the floor, and then have someone measure the distance from the floor to your fingertips.
 That’s where you’ll need the keyboard to be for the best ergonomic position when standing.
 Add 5″ for the treadmill deck if you plan to walk at your desk.

 One thing we like about the iMovR Stowable Ergonomic Keyboard Tray is its ability to rise slightly above the desk surface.
 For a tall user this can add an inch or two.
 Compare this to conventional trays which tend to lower the keyboard below the desk surface and you have a much higher range of height adjustability.
 Try to mount the keyboard tray as close to the edge of the desk as possible: doing so lets the keyboard tray elevate even further, giving you a little extra height.
 This is a double-edged sword, however.
 Sliding the keyboard further away from the desk will let you raise it higher than the desk, but it will also increase the “lever” on the entire desk – so unless you are using a wall-mounted monitor arm expect increased monitor shaking.